-All legal matters will be affected by the coronavirus–some more than others.
+All legal matters, including divorce, will be affected by the coronavirus–some more than others.
 As of March 23, 2020, the California courts have decided to restrict entry to only authorized personnel.
 This will last until June 22, 2020.
 Jury trials (criminal and civil) will be delayed for 60 days as will criminal and civil cases.
 Bail review will be prioritized.

 The courts have also lowered the amount of non-legal personnel.
 In accordance with this, the self-help section will be closed until further notice.
 At this time, the courts are busy disinfecting all surfaces.
 They are also putting in place guidelines for social distancing once the courts reopen to the public.